Respecting a Man's Space

 Sometimes I think it's hard for women to "give" men the space they need to grow.
 Sometimes women are impatient because they've discovered this new toytheir own powerand they want their male lovers or partners or friends to think, feel, express, grow, and love in the same ways they do.
 Women sometimes get angry or sad when men don't do things or feel things in the same way women do.
 In short, women don't always respect a man's maleness.

-Months after ending that marriage, I asked John out to dinner, and we
+Months after ending that marriage, I asked a longtime male friend out to dinner, and we

 started dating.
 I was concerned about entering into a "rebound relationship,"

-but because John was already a trusted friend, I decided to proceed.
+but because this man (I'll call him Bill) was already a trusted friend, I decided to proceed.

-Although it might be fun to say that ours was a fairy tale relationship,
+Although it would be nice to say that ours was a fairy tale relationship,

 that wasn't the case.
 Many times, I seriously wondered if the relationship

-would work at all.
-I had a serious case of shellshock from my recent abusive
+would work.
+Aside from our personal differences, I also had a serious case of shellshock from my recent abusive

-really get a sense of John in the relationship.
+really get a sense of Bill in the relationship.
 In those days,

-John repeatedly said that he trusted me more than anyone, and shared
+Bill repeatedly said he trusted me more than anyone, and he said that he shared

-more with me than he ever had with anyone else.
+more with me than he'd ever shared with anyone else.
 While I appreciated his

 trust, I wanted a better balance of sharing between us.
 The truth is,